ziproot/endless-sky-main-plot-plus/README.md

 This is an optional feature that can be enabled or disabled upon creating a new save or loading an existing one with this plugin installed for the first time.
 If you haven't chosen sides in the human civil war by July 3017, Guided Start will allow you to join the Free Worlds, and also the Syndicate if you have the Crisis in Management plugin installed.
 It will additionally allow you to remain neutral (see below).
 Any conditions blocking the campaigns from starting will be cleared.
 If you enter the spaceport, a map indicator will lead you to the planet to get started and remind you to enter the spaceport if necessary.

 ## Fast Forward
 This is a start two years later than the present.
 To unlock it, you must have made it to the point where Fast Forward begins.
-It automatically reveals all of human space and puts you in Wayfarer with no loan and enough credits to buy a Blackbird.
+It automatically reveals all of human space and puts you in Wayfarer with no loan and enough credits to buy an Osprey.
 Since it is two years later, you can immediately start doing the free worlds prologue missions, but you are also unable to do pact recon.

 ## Neutrality
 You can choose to remain neutral in the human civil war.
 To do this, just play the game normally without choosing sides, then when asked what side you are on, say that you are neutral.
 When pressed, continue to remain neutral.
 Shortly after, land on any world one jump away from a Pug planet and tell the Pug that you are neutral, and you will be able to skip the main plot.
 However, there's a catch: a different pilot will do the free worlds campaign instead, and they will choose checkmate.
 If you want the reconciliation ending, join the Syndicate with the Crisis in Management plugin or join the Free Worlds and choose reconciliation.
 The missions are designed so that you will be relocated to Ruin and time will advance by several years, but this is waiting on several pull requests to be merged, so at the moment you will have to use your imagination.
 Your reward for completing Neutrality is a subsidurial pet.